tomdaweiqq/drupal-gratis-theme/README.txt

 enable this option.

-***** A note about the "Top Panel" block region ***** - This block region within the theme does not really have any styling so I would not reccomend using this unless you want to add your own extra styling and jQuery.
+***** A note about the "Top Panel" block region ***** - This block region within the theme does not really have any styling so I would not recommend using this unless you want to add your own extra styling and jQuery.
 This was done on purpose for some custom modules that I use in concert with this block region.